XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01-0531.md

  identification is mapped into the 128-bit IPv6 SID, thus the SRv6 SID is used for the handoff to the provider network.

+Refer to section 4.2 of {{draft-srld-teas-5g-slicing}} for details of this solution and how it is realized by provider network.

 ~~~
          <-------------------- INS1 ------------------->

             SRv6 tunnel (represented by SRv6 SID)
                  |
                  |